foundling/programming-with-python/chapters/first_program.md

     print(first_name)

 We are asking the environment to go to its 'phone book' and retrieve the value listed under the name `first_name` and print that value.

+To recap what our error was: we said to the Python phonebook, "here is a name, city. please connect this name to a value that doesn't exist".
+Python understandably threw its hands up and returned a **NameError**.